flutter/flutter-intellij/README.md

 - install the [Flutter SDK](https://flutter.io/setup/)
 - run `flutter doctor` from the command line to verify your installation
-- ensure you have a supported [IntelliJ development environment](https://www.jetbrains.com/idea/download) (IntelliJ 2017.1 or 2017.2, Community or Ultimate)
+- ensure you have a supported [IntelliJ development environment](https://www.jetbrains.com/idea/download) (IntelliJ 2017.1 or 2017.2, Community or Ultimate Edition)
-- open the plugin preferences (`Preferences > Plugins` on macOS, `File > Settings > Plugins` on Linux, select "Browse repositories…")
+- open the plugin preferences
+  - `Preferences > Plugins` on macOS, `File > Settings > Plugins` on Linux, select "Browse repositories…"
 - search for and install the 'Flutter' plugin
 - choose the option to restart IntelliJ
-- configure the Flutter SDK setting (`Preferences` on macOS, `File>Settings` on Linux, select `Languages & Frameworks > Flutter`, and set the path to the root of your flutter repo)
+- configure the Flutter SDK setting
+  - `Preferences` on macOS, `File>Settings` on Linux, select `Languages & Frameworks > Flutter`, and set the path to the root of your flutter repo

 ## Filing issues